BethGriggs/nodejs-in-the-cloud/README.md

 These endpoints are provided by the stack health checks generated by the project starter.

-Finally, let’s undeploy the application by entering:
+Finally, let’s 'undeploy' the application by entering:

 ```
 appsody deploy delete